nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

     :ref:`NXcoordinate_system_set`:
-        A base class to describe different coordinate systems used and/or to be harmonized or transformed into one another when interpreting the dataset.
+        A base class to describe different coordinate systems used and/or to be harmonized or transformed into one another.

     :ref:`NXcorrector_cs`:
         A base class to describe details about corrective lens or compound lens devices